Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 for bed.
 An important factor that I learned after the fact was: I needed to respect this alarm to go to sleep like I do the waking up alarm.
 Waking up in the morning was never a problem, in-fact I am almost always ready to go the moment the alarm goes off.
 Which is another habit that needed to be controlled carefully.
 That shutdown alarm did not get the same respect as the wakeup alarm.
-Eventually it started to be ignored causing a slip back into sleep my deprivation habits.
+Eventually it started to be ignored, causing a slip back into sleep my deprivation habits.

 There was nothing at the time that would get me to respect that alarm.
 I always felt like there needed to be more time to relax.
 The thought of, "I have an entire hour to wind down and get to sleep, I can get this to work" did not help